SUBMISSIONS FOR UNPSYCHOLOGY ISSUE 8 - THE WARM DATA EDITION are now closed.We are planning to get this rich

 The writers and artists here have responded in a suitably non-linear fashion!
 They have approached the theme of climate obliquely and with measure, curiosity and humour.
 The essays gently push out against our understandings and psychological practices.
 The poems are, by turn, angry, despairing, gentle and meandering.
 The artwork is sketchy, experimental, graphical and beautiful.

 Whatever transpires in our ecological universe in years to come, we trust in the human imagination when it is at its best.
 If the future is difficult, we owe it to our children and the human and more-than- human community to have these creative conversations about what is to come…”

-Issue 6 – the Other-Than-Human anthology is available FREE for download.
+Issue 7 – Climate Complexity Change – is available FREE for download.
 It is available in a FREE digi-pack together with every edition of unpsychology magazine published so far!
-Get your FREE ISSUE 6 by clicking HERE.
+Get your FREE ISSUE 7 by clicking HERE.

-Unpsychology Magazine is entirely supported by the artists, and editors.
-If you'd like to support the magazine financially you can make a donation here.
+Unpsychology Magazine is entirely supported by the writers, artists and editors.
+If you'd like to support the magazine, you can make a donation here.